Group

 Sohan Phadke (PhD candidate 2021-now)

-After graduating cum laude from chemical engineering at TU Delft, Sohan joined within the RELEASE consortium.
+After graduating cum laude in chemical engineering at TU Delft, Sohan joined the RELEASE consortium.
 Co-supervised by Prof. Wiebren de Jong he is working on alkaline water electrolysis with a twist.
-Instead of maxking oxygen, Sohan will try to make the more valuable hydrogen peroxide at the anode.
+Instead of making oxygen, Sohan will try to make the more valuable hydrogen peroxide at the anode.

 LinkedIn